sreynolds2/LMOR-DPM/README.md

 # LMOR-PS-DPM

 ## Description
 This repository defines a pallid sturgeon demographic population model.
-This model is (TBD):
+This model is:

-- age/stage based
+- age based
-- deterministic/stochastic
+- has both deterministic and multiple stochastic versions
-- matrix/IBM/combo
+- associated with a matrix model

 It is parameterized for the population of pallid sturgeon residing in the Lower Missouri River from below Gavins Point Dam down to the confluence with the Mississippi River (LMOR).